Use Airplane Mode to prevent extra data cell charges

 There are times that you do not want to have a cellular connection but still want to use your device.
 The Airplane Mode on your iPhone is used to disconnect your phone from a cellular connection.

 If you are on an airplane, or in an area with roaming charges, you can turn off your cell connection and avoid any data charges to your cellular account.
+Read about avoiding international roaming charges.

 Once your iPhone's Airplane Mode is disabled, you can use your iPhone/iPod to listen to music, watch videos, shoot photos and video, and use some apps that do not require a wireless network.

 The Airplane Mode is the only way the airlines will allow the use of an iPhone, IPad or other cellular device while flying.
 Some airlines now offer Wi-Fi connections for a fee.
+Read about using iPhone outside the US.

 FAA to allow use in Airplane Mode during take-off/landing